 Science shows us we need to rethink opioid addiction.
 It isn't about weakness.
 It isn't about a personal failure.
 It's a disease that hijacks and physically changes the brain, driving people to put opioids above everything else.

 Opioid addiction is a Substance Use Disorder.
 It is not a moral weakness; it is a chronic disease called Opioid Use Disorder (OUD).
 It changes and rewires the brain, making it hard for people to quit, even when addiction is destroying their lives.
 Even when they try again and again.

 Yes.
 Like other addictions, opioid addiction happens when a biological system in our brains, the Reward System, is hijacked by opioids.

 The Reward System drives us to repeat natural things we enjoy, or need to do to survive, like eating when we're hungry.
-This triggers the release of a chemical called dopamine in the brain, which "rewards" us with a sense of calm or pleasure.
-But these natural levels of dopamine and their effect can't compare.
+This triggers the release of a chemical called dopamine in the brain, which "rewards" us with a sense of pleasure.

 Opioids may trigger a flood of dopamine, with powerful effects on the brain

 After time, the brain may be rewired, needing this higher level of dopamine.
 In fact, over time the brain requires more and more dopamine just to feel "normal."